-The system pump is enabled on the Master as long as the Heat Demand input is closed.
+The system pump is enabled on the Master if the Heat Demand input is closed.
 The Master's DHW pump is engaged only when there is a call for DHW heating by the system.
-This allows for a DHW loop/ buffer and A DHW tank that can be heated using the DHW pump/valve off of this loop/buffer.
+This allows for a DHW loop/ buffer and A DHW tank that can be heated using the DHW pump/valve off this loop/buffer.

-Boilers are started as long as the tank's water temperature is below the (DHW SETPOINT - LOWER DHW DIFF).
+Boilers are started if the tank's water temperature is below the (DHW SETPOINT - LOWER DHW DIFF).
 The first boiler is started immediately.
 The next boiler(s) is started after the ADD BOILER DELAY time expires.
 Boilers are not added when the temperature is above the (DHW SETPOINT - LOWER DHW DIFF) and below the UPPER DHW DIFF.
 Once the UPPER DHW DIFF is exceeded, boilers will shut off based on the SHED BOILER DELAY TIME.